Sealproton/Sealproton/README.md

 * 🌍  I'm based in Chiang Mai, Thailand
 * ✉️  You can contact me at [sealproton@gmail.com](mailto:sealproton@gmail.com)
-* 🧠  I'm learning Next.js, Docker, k8s, Redis, Go
+* 🧠  I'm interested in backend development and upcoming learning will be Next.js, Docker, k8s, Redis, Go

 ### Skills